 HALO LIT REVERSE LETTERS

 You never get a second chance to make a first impression.
 The old adage is true when meeting someone face-to-face, but it’s also true when it comes to business signage.
 Why?
 Your sign is your best chance to grab a potential customer’s attention.
 Once they’ve noticed your sign, it needs to deliver a powerful first impression of your business or organization at first glance.
 Outdated, unimpressive signage can cause people to pass you by.
-Even if they do notice you, they’ll be more likely to stop into your competitor’s location because they have a shiny new sign.
-Convinced that it’s finally time for a sign upgrade?
+Even if they do notice you, they may pass you by if your exterior signage looks dated or unprofessional.
+Convinced that it’s finally time for an upgrade?
 Consider installing halo lit / reverse lit signage.

 What is Halo Lit Signage?